deannabosschert/web-app-from-scratch-1920/README.md

 ```bash
 $ git clone https://github.com/deannabosschert/web-app-from-scratch-1920.git
 ```
-Then, navigate to this cloned folder and run:
+Then, navigate to this folder and run:

 ```bash
 python -m SimpleHTTPServer 8000`
 ```

 #### Helpers
-The used external packages are placed in the 'helpers'-folder as a static file.
+The used external packages are located in the 'helpers'-folder as a static file.
+Used helpers and their sources:
 - [Transparency](https://github.com/leonidas/transparency)
 - [Routie](https://github.com/jgallen23/routie)
 - [Fetcher](https://codeburst.io/fetch-api-was-bringing-darkness-to-my-codebase-so-i-did-something-to-illuminate-it-7f2d8826e939)